tbass134/DogBreedDectector/post.md

 [00:06, 201.73it/s]Train Images shape: (1218, 299, 299, 3) size: 326,671,254
 ```

 Lets go over what `xception.preprocess_input` is.
 For our model to get good results, we can't just give it all the images, and expect our model to learn.
 We don't have enough images and the patience to train this.
-It would like lots of images and lots of compute time to train.
+It would take lots of images and lots of compute time to train.
 Luckily, we can use [Transfer Learning](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).
 For Transfer learning, we can use the features from a model that has been previously trained on another dataset, like [Imagenet](www.image-net.org/) and use this for our training.

 ![](https://cdn-images-1.medium.com/max/2000/1*L8NWufrce1Bt9aDIN7Tu4A.png)
 source: https://medium.com/@14prakash/transfer-learning-using-keras-d804b2e04ef8

 From the photo, you can see that `Edges`, `Shapes` and `High Level features` have been already trained using lots of images, and compute time.
 What we will do is use all these layers, except for the `Classifiers`.
-We will then add our own layers to train on, using the images from our dataset
+We will then add our own layers to train on, using the images from our dataset.

 For our model, we'll be using [Xception](https://keras.io/applications/#xception) as our base model.
 In my experiments, i've seen that this model gives us really good results.
-For any other datasets, there may be other models that are more suited to your needs for better results.
+For  other datasets, there may be other models that are more suited to your needs for better results.

 Even though we have a base model (Xception) as our starting point, we still don't have enough images to train with.
 So we need do generate new images.
 We can do this by zooming and rotating the images that we have, so that model will have more images that are similar, but not the same as the images we already have.
 In Keras, we can use an [ImageDataGenerator](https://keras.io/preprocessing/image/) to take a batch of images at a time, and modify the images we already have.
 This [post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) on the Keras blog goes over in more detail on how to use the ImageDataGenerator for a classification problem.

 Now, we can build our model.

 Since we are using Xception as our base model, our custom model is very simple.
 For our model, we'll load the output from Xception, which is all the layers that have already been trained on images from Imagenet.
 Then build a Sequential model.
 From the Keras blog: